World Heritage Site Shirakawa-go tour guide

 Most of the road snow is removed by Shirakawa-go people who lived there but all snow cannot be removed.

-When I go there many tourist was using sneakers, heel or sandal and slipping around so I feel danger about it.
+When I went there many tourists were wearing sneakers, heels or sandals and slipping around so I felt danger about it.

-Even not using boots or even using boots I recommand to use heat pad.
+Even not using boots or even using boots I recommend using heat pad.

-There is heat pad for shoes which prevent your foot from frozening.
+There is heat pad for shoes which prevents your foot from freezing.

 ※Normal heat pad will become too hot for your foot so not good to use